- 1 cup raw almonds

 - - Dust with icing sugar using a sifter right before serving.

 What do you do with your strained almond meal?
-Any other ideas?
-I’d love to hear, leave a comment !
+Any favorite leftover almond meal recipes?
+I’d love to hear them, leave a comment !